johnmckinzie/coursera-getting-cleaning-data/README.md

 tidy_data_set <- tidy_samsung_means()
 ```

-For a description of the data set produced by `tidy_samsung_means()` can be found in the [Data Set Code Book](https://github.com/johnmckinzie/coursera-getting-cleaning-data/blob/master/CodeBook.md)
+A description of the data set produced by `tidy_samsung_means()` can be found in the [Data Set Code Book](https://github.com/johnmckinzie/coursera-getting-cleaning-data/blob/master/CodeBook.md)